Amazon Catch & Release Techniques

 A further benefit of such a structure would be to provide a more attractive destination for sport fishermen, free of unsightly crowds and uncontrolled fishing competition.
 If anglers deem a destination to be esthetically or experientially unattractive, they will not spend the significant funds necessary to fish there and the potential fishery will languish.
 Excessive numbers of anglers in a region will rapidly create a touristically unattractive destination.

 Policing of region and secondary protection - The presence of a sport fishing operation and the accompanying movement and visibility of boats and anglers also provides the benefit of additional protection of the region against uncontrolled harvest or poaching.
 The knowledge of the presence of controlled sport fishing tends to discourage entry by poachers.
 The sport fishing anglers and guides will effectively be patrolling the region, able to see and report any illegal entry or activities.
-The addition of these factors will effectively increase the existing "fiscalizacao" or policing, of accessible highlands regions.
+The addition of these factors will effectively increase the existing "fiscalizacão" or policing, of accessible highlands regions.

 Fishery improvement under sustainable harvest techniques - Further protective benefits for the fishery will occur when local residents are able to perceive the long term value of economic benefits accruing to the region as a result of sport fishing, as compared to the non-beneficial impact of poaching and illegal harvest.
-In some regions throughout Amazonia, local residents in protected sport fisheries have become effective secondary sources of environmental protection.
+In some regions in Amazonia, local residents in protected sport fisheries have become effective secondary sources of environmental protection.
 In many regions, even the short-term benefit of capturing a fish of the targeted species for the table, has given way to the voluntary selection of a less potentially valuable species.
 There is excellent potential for successful sustainable harvest fisheries in Amazon fringe areas.
-Hilborne, et al, in their study of sustainable harvest observe that small scale communities or private ownership have proven to be the most successful institutions for maintaining sustainable harvest conditions (6).
+Hilborne, et al, in their study of sustainable harvest observe that small scale community commons or local ownership have proven to be the most successful institutions for maintaining sustainable harvest conditions (6).

 Projections - A touristic sport fishing program can bring a variety of direct and indirect economic benefits to the local area, the region and the country as a whole.
-On a local level, a sportfishing operation will require food, supplies and materials that must be purchased from local sources.
+On a local level, a sportfishing operation will require food, supplies and materials that can be purchased from local sources.
 Local residents will be hired as staff and guides.
 Local services will be hired to provide transportation, lodging and other logistical and support services.

 On a regional level, tourists entering and traveling through the region will purchase souvenirs, food and other travel related services.
 On a countrywide level, tourists will fly via international carriers servicing national airports and many will continue to travel elsewhere in the country, distributing economic benefits in other tourist locales.

 All practical, experiential, economic and scientific evidence points to the high degree of effectiveness of a carefully designed catch and release program as an environmental protection tool in Amazon fringe regions.
 The attendant low fish mortality rates ensure minimal environmental impact.
 The increase in local awareness and the improved policing of the area afford a mechanism to reduce or eliminate pre-existing negatively impacting activities, such as poaching.
 Increased opportunities for scientific study afford the potential for discovery of additional knowledge useful in further protection of the aquatic resources.
-Significant economic benefits are projected to accrue to the region as a result of implementation of a sustainable harvest touristic sport fishery.
+Significant economic benefits are projected to accrue to a region as a result of implementation of a sustainable harvest touristic sport fishery.
 There are no known negative impacts.

 - Sissenwine MP, Kirkley JE.
 Fishery management techniques.
 Practical aspects and limitations.
 Marine Policy 1982;6(1):43-57